zdavidsen/Barebones-OS/m5/README.txt

-        keys or ijkl to navigate the screen, space bar to print a pixel, and +/- to change the size of printed pixels tab completion of command names in shell (no arguments though) command line parameter passing to executed programs (test with "execute printa [up to 8 args]") only 8 args because that's the size of the array. exit command, exits shell.
+        keys or ijkl to navigate the screen, space bar to print a pixel, and +/- to change the size of printed pixels tab completion of command names in shell (no arguments though) command history, use up and down arrows to view past commands. command line parameter passing to executed programs (test with "execute printa [up to 8 args]") only 8 args because that's the size of the array. exit command, exits shell.
 Computer turns off when all processes terminate